vuepress/ecosystem/docs/plugins/feed/config.md

 Custom element or component which should be preserved in feed.

-::: note By default, all unknown tags will be removed.
+::: tip By default, all unknown tags will be removed.

 :::